 The pension plans for senior executives were amended on June 1, 2010, to include defined contribution components (the "DC Components").
-All Named Executive Officers have transferred to the DC Components, with the exception of Mr. Peter Brues who did not participate in any of the Corporation's pension plans.
+All Named Executive Officers have transferred to the DC Components.

 Benefits accumulated before June 1, 2010, have been maintained in accordance with the provisions of the defined benefit components (the "DB Components") that were in effect on that date.
 Future salary increases will continue to be used for calculating pension for service before June 1, 2010.